2020-2021 Fulbright Foreign Student Program

 The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. Government and designed to increase mutual understanding between the people of the United States and the people of other countries.
 The Fulbright Program seeks individuals who have demonstrated academic excellence, leadership skills, and civic spirit.

 Administered by the Department of State and the Institute of International Education (IIE), The Fulbright Foreign Student Program will award scholarships for a maximum of two years of advanced degree study in the United States.
+Successful applicants will begin their academic program in September 2021.
 Applications are accepted from individuals in universities and non-academic settings.
 People with disabilities, women, and others from underrepresented groups or under-served communities are especially encouraged to apply.
 Strong candidates with limited English proficiency may be considered for the Fulbright Long-Term English (LTE) Program.
 LTE participants will receive up to 8 months of English language training prior to their academic programs.
 Participation in LTE is determined based on English language ability and test scores.

 All awards are contingent upon approval by the J. William Fulbright Scholarship Board, availability of funds, and successful academic placement.